 event folder appears to be the most relevant we’re looking for, so let’s go there.
 Now, we see there’s a

-featured-image.php file which looks super promising.
+featured-image.php file that looks super promising.

 Add the copied template to your theme